mason-at-pieces/pieces-voice-chat/README.md

 # pieces-voice-chat

-This is a simple voice chat CLI application that allows users to communicate with [pieces](https://pieces.app) other using their voice.
+A simply cli that allows you to have conversations with Pieces OS using just your voice.

 ## Installation